johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-01-02-slash-command-your-deployment-with-github-actions/index.md

 tags: [github actions, azure container apps]
 image: ./title-image.png
 hide_table_of_contents: false
 description: 'Slash commands are a great way to interact with your GitHub issues.
-In this post, we look at how to use slash commands to deploy an Azure Container Apps service with GitHub Actions.'
+In this post, we look at how to implement a `/deploy` slash command to deploy an Azure Container Apps service with GitHub Actions.'
 ---

 In the world of computing, slash commands have a proud and noble history.
 They are a way to interact with a system by typing a command into a chat or terminal, usually with a `/` preceding the command; hence the name "slash commands".
 [GitHub has its own slash commands](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/about-slash-commands) that you can use in issues and pull requests to add code blocks and tables etc. The slash commands are, in truth, quite limited.